 All students must complete 44 sem. hrs. of core requirements (unless transferring to TWU with a minimum of 57 sem. hrs. of initial transfer credit, in which case core requirements are modified.
 See details here):

 - ENGL 103 and 104 (6 sem. hrs.).
 Compulsory during first year for all new full-time (12 or more sem. hrs.) students for whom English is their native language, or, if WRTG 100 is required at the point of admission to the University, in the next two consecutive semesters following the successful completion of WRTG 100.
-Students for whom English is a second language may substitute ENGL 101 for one of ENGL 103 or 104, with ENGL 101 and 103 or 104 compulsory in the next two semesters following the successful completion of WRTG 101.
+Students for whom English is a second language may substitute ENGL 101 and ENGL 102 for ENGL 103 or 104, with ENGL 101 and 102 compulsory in the next two semesters following the successful completion of WRTG 101.

-- Fine Arts (3 sem. hrs.).
-This may be chosen from Art; Theatre; Arts, Media and Culture; or Music courses.
-It may include three 1 sem. hr. large drama or music ensembles but not small ensembles or music lessons.
+- Arts, Media + Culture (3 sem. hrs.).
+This may be chosen from Art + Design; Theatre; Arts, Media + Culture; or Music courses.
+It may include three 1 sem. hr. large theatre or music ensembles but not small ensembles or music lessons.

 - History (3 sem. hrs.).

 - Human Kinetics (4 sem. hrs.).
-This must include HKIN 190 plus two activity courses for most students.
+This must include HKIN 190 plus two activity courses.
 HKIN 190 should be taken during the first two years of study.
 Students taking a Human Kinetics major, concentration, or minor take HKIN 191 instead of HKIN 190.
 Nursing students take NURS 111 plus one HKIN activity course.